-EDUCATIONAL FIELD TRIP ELIGIBILITY
+EDUCATIONAL/EXTRACURRICULAR FIELD TRIP ELIGIBILITY

 Field trips are an important component to a child's education and are considered a part of the school day.
-Students will be bused to and from field trips using district transportation.
-If the field trip concludes at the end of the school day, parents who attended the event as chaperones may sign out their child in writing and transport the child home if they wish.
-Students may ride home only with a parent or legal guardian.
-Any other special transportation request must be approved by the school principal in advance of the event.
-Student behavior may result in suspension of an educational field trip.
-In such cases, an appropriate alternative assignment will be issued to the student in lieu of attending the field trip.
+Students will be bussed to and from field trips using district transportation.
+If the field trip concludes at the end of the school day, parents/guardians who attended the event as chaperones may sign out their child in writing and transport the child home if they wish.
+Students may ride home only with a parent/guardian.
+Students must abide by all school policies during transportation and during field-trip activities, and shall treat all field trip locations as though they are school grounds.
+Failure to abide by school rules and/or location rules during a field trip may subject the student to discipline.
+All students who wish to attend a field trip must receive written permission from a parent/guardian with authority to give permission.
+Students may be prohibited from attending field trips for any of the following reasons: